javier901/arrow-function/README.md

 add(2,3) //=> 5
 ```

-Yes, this works!
-Really!
+It seems like it wouldn't work, but it does.
 This builds on the syntax of the _function expression_
 just covered.
 The arrow syntax just lets you cut out a some typing.

 `add` is the name to which the following _anonymous function_ is assigned, same